Back to Blog

 The Science Behind Shot Shapes

-The push fade, a shot that starts right and curves left, occurs when you have an in-to-out swing path with a club face that’s open to the path but closed to the target.
-Many professional golfers prefer this shot shape for its consistency and control.
+A push fade (for right-handed golfers) starts right of the target and curves further right.
+This occurs when you have an in-to-out swing path with a club face that’s open relative to that path (but may still be closed to the target line).

-A pull draw, starting left and curving right, happens when you have an out-to-in swing path with a club face that’s closed to the path but open to the target.
-This shot shape can be particularly effective for maximizing distance when controlled properly.
+A pull draw (for right-handed golfers) starts left of the target and curves further left.
+This happens when you have an out-to-in swing path with a club face that’s closed relative to that path (but may still be open to the target line).

 How Different Clubs Affect Path and Face Control